moyner/MultiComponentFlash.jl/README.md

 0.20785284212697513
 ```
 ## Get K-values and calculate liquid and vapor mole fractions
+If we also want to know how the components are partitioned in the two phases, we can turn on the `extra_out` flag.
 ```
 V, K, = flash_2ph(eos, conditions, extra_out = true)
 x = liquid_mole_fraction.(z, K, V)